cafemato/crawler/README.md

 # crawler
-Web crawler for Job Bank 104 https://www.104.com.tw in Taiwan
+Web crawler for major job bank website 104 https://www.104.com.tw in Taiwan
 (with Lxml and Beautifulsoup)

 This crawler use crawler.php to call job_bank_104.py to run the crawler